 Before becoming Alderwoman, Maria Hadden was the Executive Director of Our City Our Voice, a national nonprofit organization she founded to enable communities and government across the country to redesign democracy for more empowered and equitable participation.
 Her expertise in public participation is grounded in grassroots organizing efforts for social change.

 Before launching her own organization, Maria was a founding board member of The Participatory Budgeting Project, where she worked for 8 years with communities and government officials in the Midwest and South to create and facilitate democratic processes around public budgets.
 In this role, Maria has also worked with Aldermen throughout Chicago to design participatory budgeting processes around Aldermanic menu money, school budgets and TIF funds.

 Maria currently serves on the board of directors for Voqal Partners, a philanthropic organization that uses technology and media to build an educated, empowered, and engaged public.
 Maria formerly served on the board for Black Youth Project (BYP) 100, and Voqal.
 BYP is an organization of activists aiming to create justice and freedom for all Black people through the principles of leadership development and inclusivity using Black, queer, feminist lens.
 Maria also:

 Serves on the Social Capital Committee of the Cook County Commission on Social Innovation.

 Works locally with organizations fighting for progressive causes like Network 49 and United Working Families.

-Natalia Vera, Maria's partner of six years, is the proud daughter of an immigrant from Puebla, Mexico, and was raised by a hard-working single mom.
+Natalia Vera, Maria's partner of 10 years, is the proud daughter of an immigrant from Puebla, Mexico, and was raised by a hard-working single mom.
 Natalia and her three siblings are fortunate to be part of a large family, most of whom still reside in Puebla.
 She works as Senior Research Paralegal for the American Bar Association’s Center for Professional Responsibility and serves on the Board of Directors of the Chicago Council of Lawyers.
 Natalia also serves as Secretary on the Steering Committee of Network 49, Rogers Park’s independent political organization, and for the last four years has served on the LSC at Kilmer elementary.